kondagithubtest/SkyTest/README.md

 * Test scripst will be executed in synchronou mode.

 ### Clone repository
-Checkout the project to your local computer under any folder using the following git command at command promt. git clone https://github.com/kondagithubtest/SkyTest.git
+Checkout the project to your local computer under any folder using the following git command from command promt. git clone https://github.com/kondagithubtest/SkyTest.git

 ### Run tests locally